wyvernbw/the-kingless-knights-survival-book/content/index.md

 	- add [[New Effects#Infection]]
 	- update [[New Effects#Fatigue]] levels 10 and 20
 - `dcdab47` : remove max hp halved from fatigue level 20

+## Contributions

+Feel free to open issues for fixes or suggestions in the [GitHub repo](https://github.com/wyvernbw/the-kingless-knights-survival-book).
+As of right now i am not looking for content submissions.